 #4: Increase Your Milk Supply With These

-And how can any article on tips for a successful breastfeeding journey exclude a tip on how to increase your milk supply!
+How can any article on tips for a successful breastfeeding journey exclude a tip on how to increase your milk supply right!
 My gynae prescibred me Motilium to help kickstart milk supply.
 Concurrently, I also took Fenugreek tablets (lots of people buy from iHerb.com) and still do now.

 There’s Fenugreek tea and lactation cookies to check out too.
 I tried some from Cookie4milk recently (you can buy these from www.cookie4milk.com) .
 These contain milk boosting ingredients like premium imported Brewer’s Yeast, Malt, and Organic Flaxseed.
 I love that this is loaded with oats, making it a great alternative as a snack even!